 - Small random reads are slow due to latency to first byte (don't run a database over Cloud Storage FUSE!)

-Random writes are done by reading in the whole blob, editing it locally, and writing the whole modified blob back to Google Cloud Storage.
+Random writes are done by reading in the whole blob, editing it locally, and writing the whole modified blob back to Cloud Storage.
 Small writes to large files work as expected, but are slow and expensive.

-Metadata: Cloud Storage FUSE does not transfer metadata along with the file when uploading to Google Cloud Storage.
+Metadata: Cloud Storage FUSE does not transfer metadata along with the file when uploading to Cloud Storage.
 This means that if you wish to use Cloud Storage FUSE as an uploading tool, you will not be able to set metadata such as content type and acls as you would with other uploading methods.
 If metadata properties are critical, considering using gsutil, the JSON API or the Google Cloud Platform Console.

 - The exception to this is that Cloud Storage FUSE does store mtime and symlink targets.

 Concurrency: There is no concurrency control for multiple writers to a file.
 When multiple writers try to replace a file the last write wins and all previous writes are lost - there is no merging, version control, or user notification of the subsequent overwrite.

 Linking: Cloud Storage FUSE does not support hard links.